Ajay-Changulani/linux-utilities/README.md

 # linux-utilities
 ### bsdtar
-Stream data from S3 to HDFS in AWS EMR.
+Unzip .zip files from S3 to HDFS in AWS EMR using Streaming.